Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 <a id="TF402602"></a>
 ### TF402602: The field *[refName]* must have exactly these values *[values]*.

-All fields defined by VSTS in the reserved namespaces-System.*XXX* and Microsoft.VSTS.*XXX*-must not be altered.
+All fields defined by Azure Codex in the reserved namespaces-System.*XXX* and Microsoft.VSTS.*XXX*-must not be altered.
 If you wish to have a different list of values in these pick list fields, define your own custom field.

 #### Error example
 Bug.xml has the priority field defined, but has a different list of values than expected.